yoichi/git-restore-branch/README.md

 # git-restore-branch

-git subcommand to restore local branch by using reflog
+A git subcommand to restore deleted local branch by using reflog.
+It can restore branches that were checked out locally in the past.

 # Usage